 Our History

-PDS is able to re-launch the Lived Experience Advisory Panel (LEAP), a platform where people with lived and living experience (PWLE) of substance use are paid to leverage their experiences to help shape local programs, policies, and initiatives.
-The panel offers organizations an invaluable opportunity to receive feedback on their activities and make necessary adaptations to more effectively serve to the needs of individuals who have navigated experiences with substance use.
+PDS is able to re-launch the Lived Experience Advisory Panel, a platform where people with lived and living experience (PWLE) of substance use were paid to leverage their experiences to help shape local programs, policies, and initiatives.
+The panel offered organizations an invaluable opportunity to receive feedback on their activities and make necessary adaptations to more effectively serve the needs of individuals who have navigated experiences with substance use.
 Learn more here.

 2022-2023